 So it seems the only thing holding back the agency now is money to buy petrol for their cars.

-A lawyer has offered to sue the company on behalf of the community but the community says it wants to see out the company’s CSR efforts before it can agree.
+A lawyer has offered to sue the company on behalf of the community but the community says it wants to see out the company’s corporate social responsibility efforts before it can agree.

 This investigation was supported by the European Centre for Journalism and the Bill and Melinda Gates Foundation.
 Petra Sorge, freelance journalist from Germany assisted with the research for the story.